Thecoinyard/tcychain/README.md

 8. Deploy a contract on node1 and execute the contract on node2
    * Use any tool for execution
-   * How about enabling RPC on both node1/node2 and using Remix RPC ports need to be different for nod1 & node2
+   * How about enabling RPC on both node1/node2 and using Remix RPC ports need to be different for tcychain & tcychain/node2